Xeverous/filter_spirit/doc/doc.md

 ```

 Obviously there would be some way to deal with such problems but I prefer to have a context-free grammar rather than something that requires to write a ton of if-else to handle all corner cases.

+**Is this program allowed (does not break GGG's ToS)?**

+Yes. this program does not interact with the game client in any way.
+It only produces a text file that is later read by it.